David Asscherick

+David Asscherick (/ˈæʃərɪk/ ASH-ə-rik) is a speaker/director for Light Bearers Ministry and has been featured on 3ABN and Hope Channel.
+He is also the former pastor of the Troy Seventh-day Adventist Church in Troy, Michigan and Kingscliff Seventh-day Adventist church in Chinderah, New South Wales, Australia (2014–2020).

 A former punk rocker, David became a Seventh-day Adventist Christian at the age of 23 and went on to become a pastor, co-founder of ARISE and author of God in Pain.